-You have the option of creating a .vimrc
+You have the option of creating a .vimrc file in your

 home directory.
 This file can customize your editing environment.
 If you

-use a Mac, you should have these lines in your .vimrc
+use a Mac, you should have these lines in your .vimrc.

 syntax on set et set tabstop=4

-This file runs every time you open a session with vi
+This file runs every time you open a session with vi.

 The three lines present in the example enable syntax coloring (you want